SyndicateMC/IV-DOMINI-modpack/Lore/beginning.md

+## In the Beginning...
-In the beginning, there was nothing; and then, there was something.
+...there was nothing; and then, there was something.

 Four gods, there were four gods.
 Let's call them the **Four Lords**.